YconquestY/YconquestY.github.io/docs/README.md

 *Needle* is a deep learning library with customized GPU and NumPy CPU backend.
 The project is still in progress; see [my repository](https://github.com/YconquestY/Needle) for details.

-### NTK
+### To infinity and beyond[^lightyear]

 <img src="./.vuepress/public/img/ds_distillation.png" alt="Dataset distillation" title="source: Dataset Distillation with Infinitely Wide Convolutional Networks by Timothy Nguyen, Roman Novak, Lechao Xiao, and Jaehoon Lee">

-Ever though of achieving $65$% test accuracy on CIFAR-10 with merely $10$ data points? *Neural tangent kernel* (NTK) is the way.[^way]
+Ever though of achieving $65$% test accuracy on CIFAR-10 with merely $10$ data points?
+It is achieved with *neural tangent kernel* (NTK).
+This is the way.[^way]

+[^lightyear]: "To infinity and beyond" is a catchphrase by [Buzz Lightyear](https://disney.fandom.com/wiki/Buzz_Lightyear) from the Pixar animation film [Toy Story](https://www.disneyplus.com/en-gb/movies/toy-story/1Ye1nzUgtF7d).
+It is cited here to indicate NTK enables an **infinitely wide** hidden layer in neural networks.

-[^way]: "This is the way" is a line in the Star Wars series [the Mandalorian](https://www.disneyplus.com/en-gb/series/the-mandalorian/3jLIGMDYINqD), which describes the "Mando" style.
+[^way]: "This is the way" is a line from the Star Wars series [the Mandalorian](https://www.disneyplus.com/en-gb/series/the-mandalorian/3jLIGMDYINqD), which describes the "Mando" style.
 It is cited here to emphasize only NTK may achieve such an unbelievable result as dataset distillation.